pa-7/pa-7.github.io/README.md

 # [My domain powered by surge.sh](https://m-j.surge.sh)

+But I might delete your shorten url if I want your number. sorry😥

 # 🔗 GitHub Pages URL Shortener

 This is a minimal URL shortener that can be entirely hosted on GitHub pages.
 It